Detecting null patterns in tensor data: Derivations

 \section{Derivations}

-Chisels have so far been used only to \textit{define} the classes of null patterns we wish to study.
-In this section we explain how they can also be used to \textit{detect} null patterns in a given tensor.
-Historically, derivations have proved to be a useful tool when studying products.
-Tensors are generalized products so it is reasonable to explore invariants for tensors that behave like derivations.
+Chisels have so far been used only to \textit{define} the classes of sparsity patterns we wish to study.
+In this section we explain how they can also be used to \textit{detect} sparsity patterns in a given tensor.
+Historically, derivations have proved to be useful when studying products.
+Through their interpretation as multilinear functions, tensors generalize distributive binary products.
+It is therefore reasonable to explore invariants for tensors that behave like derivations.